htc-ccis1301/fall-2017/_readings/intro-web-basics.md

 The internet and the World Wide Web are public, open spaces.
 No one person or organization controls what is put out there.
 However for content to be accessible to everyone, it is important that web architecture is standardized or this open network would be unable to operate smoothly.

 ### The W3C
 The [World Wide Web Consortium](https://www.w3c.org), or the W3C, is the main organization developing recommendations and prototype technologies for the Web.
-The W3C creates recommendations for web architecture, web browsers, web design & accessibility, and web services.
+The W3C creates recommendations for web architecture and communication, web browsers, web design & accessibility, and web services.
 These recommendations are created by *working groups* which are made up of people from various companies and organizations that research and develop web technologies.
 These working groups put forward proposals which are then open for public review.
 After the review process the recommendations become web standards.

 An example of a W3C Standard is the [HTML 5.1 Standard](https://www.w3.org/TR/2016/REC-html51-20161101/index.html#contents).
 This is a *heavy* read, and I don't expect you to actually sit down and read the whole thing, but follow the link and check it out, just to get a sense of who is involved in these recommendations and what they look like.